Sitecore-Hackathon/2025-Team-asmblii/README.md

 OpenTelemetry (OTel) is an open-source, [CNCF backed](https://www.cncf.io/projects/opentelemetry/), cross-platform, vendor-neutral framework and specification for making systems observable.
 It achieves this by instrumenting code to emit traces, metrics, and logs in a standardized format, which can then be sent to an observability backend.

-In this case the [ASP.NET Aspire Dashboard](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/dashboard/standalone?tabs=bash) as used as it is a simple OTel collector and UI that is easy to run locally.
-Alternatives could be platforms such as SigNoz, New Relic, DataDog, Azure App Insights etc. which all supports ingesting OTel data.
+Here we use the [ASP.NET Aspire Dashboard](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/dashboard/standalone?tabs=bash) as it is a simple OTel collector and UI that is easy to run locally.
+Alternatives could be full-fledged platforms such as SigNoz, New Relic, DataDog, Azure App Insights etc. which all supports ingesting OTel data.

 TODO: insert image of aspire with a deep trace